 When organizations find themselves at the mercy of cyber-criminals after a successful ransomware attack, the question of whether to pay or not is top of everyone’s mind.
 Especially as there is often a small window of time available in which to respond.

 It is not a security decision; it is a business decision.
-The goal is to come out the other side of the ordeal with as little damage as possible, but there is rarely a straightforward right answer.
-Paying can lead to repeat attacks and contribute to the wider growing issue of ransomware, while not paying can mean lost revenue, loss of trust from customers, and many other unique problems – like gasoline shortages and a reduction in the quality of people’s healthcare.
-It’s never an easy decision, but some good reasons to not pay the ransom include:
+The goal is to come out the other side of the ordeal with as little damage as possible, but there is rarely a straightforward right answer to the question of ‘should you pay?’.
+Ransomware payment can lead to repeat attacks and contribute to the wider growing issue of ransomware, while not paying can mean lost revenue, loss of trust from customers, and many other unique problems – like gasoline shortages and a reduction in the quality of people’s healthcare.
+It’s never an easy decision, but some good reasons to avoid paying ransomware are:

 You Make Yourself An Attractive Target